FinalAngel/classjs-plugins/docs/src/cl.debug.rst

     new Cl.Debug({
         // your options
-        'close': 'true'
+        'close': true
     });

 ==============     ========     ===========
 Option             Default      Description
 ==============     ========     ===========
-closed             'false'      defines if the button is visible or not. collapsed          'true'       defines if the menu is expanded or collapsed.
+closed             false        defines if the button is visible or not. collapsed          true         defines if the menu is expanded or collapsed.
 ==============     ========     ===========